Force Calibration Lead Time Problems and 4 Ways You Can Avoid Them

 - Reputation – No company wants to be known for overpromising and under-delivering.
 What does this cost as far as referrals and future growth?
 It is likely excruciating.

 So you made it this far and hopefully have started to realize there are some large costs associated with delays.
 It might be time to shop for a new calibration provider.
-Your list may include a fast lead time, quality service, and fantastic price point.
+Your list may include a fast lead time, quality service, and a fantastic price point.

 If a calibration lab does have all three, they will not last very long.
 They would be so busy that they could not keep up.
 Then in trying to keep up, they will miss dates, raise prices, or skimp on quality.
 The lack of quality will financially damage anyone quickly because calibrating instruments with a bad reference standard will impact anywhere from hundreds to thousands of instruments, depending on where you are on the pyramid.